MilesCranmer/PySR/README.md

 - [x] Test suite
 - [x] Performance: - Use an enum for functions instead of storing them?
     - Gets ~40% speedup on small test.
-- [ ] Add true multi-node processing, with MPI, or just file sharing.
-Multiple populations per core.
-    - Ongoing in cluster branch
-- [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
-Or could simply fix the caching issue there.
-- [ ] Dump scores alongside MSE to .csv (and return with Pandas).
-- [ ] Consider returning only the equation of interest; rather than all equations.
-- [ ] Use @fastmath
+- [x] Use @fastmath
-- [ ] Refresh screen rather than dumping to stdout?
-- [ ] Add ability to save state from python
+- [ ] Sort these todo lists by priority

-- [ ] Calculate feature importances based on features we've already seen, then weight those features up in all random generations.
-- [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
-    - Store feature importances of future, and periodically update it.
-- [ ] Implement more parts of the original Eureqa algorithms: https://www.creativemachineslab.com/eureqa.html
-- [ ] Experiment with freezing parts of model; then we only append/delete at end of tree.
+## Feature ideas

 - [ ] Sympy printing
-- [ ] Consider adding mutation for constant<->variable
 - [ ] Hierarchical model, so can re-use functional forms.
 Output of one equation goes into second equation?
+- [ ] Call function to read from csv after running
-- [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations
+- [ ] Add function to plot equations
+- [ ] Refresh screen rather than dumping to stdout?
-- [ ] Add GPU capability?
+- [ ] Add ability to save state from python
-     - Not sure if possible, as binary trees are the real bottleneck.
-     - Could generate on CPU, evaluate score on GPU?
-- [ ] Idea: use gradient of equation with respect to each operator (perhaps simply add to each operator) to tell which part is the most "sensitive" to changes.
-Then, perhaps insert/delete/mutate on that part of the tree?
-- [ ] For hierarchical idea: after running some number of iterations, do a search for "most common pattern".
-Then, turn that subtree into its own operator.
 - [ ] Additional degree operators?
+- [ ] Multi targets (vector ops)
 - [ ] Tree crossover?
 I.e., can take as input a part of the same equation, so long as it is the same level or below?
+- [ ] Consider printing output sorted by score, not by complexity.
+- [ ] Dump scores alongside MSE to .csv (and return with Pandas).
 - [ ] Create flexible way of providing "simplification recipes."
 I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
 The user could pass these.
+- [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
+Or could simply fix the caching issue there.
+- [ ] Consider returning only the equation of interest; rather than all equations.

+## Algorithmic performance ideas:

+- [ ] Idea: use gradient of equation with respect to each operator (perhaps simply add to each operator) to tell which part is the most "sensitive" to changes.
+Then, perhaps insert/delete/mutate on that part of the tree?
+- [ ] Consider adding mutation for constant<->variable
+- [ ] Implement more parts of the original Eureqa algorithms: https://www.creativemachineslab.com/eureqa.html
+- [ ] Experiment with freezing parts of model; then we only append/delete at end of tree.
+- [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations
+- [ ] For hierarchical idea: after running some number of iterations, do a search for "most common pattern".
+Then, turn that subtree into its own operator.
+- [ ] Calculate feature importances based on features we've already seen, then weight those features up in all random generations.
+- [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
+    - Store feature importances of future, and periodically update it.

+## Code performance ideas:

+- [ ] Add true multi-node processing, with MPI, or just file sharing.
+Multiple populations per core.
+    - Ongoing in cluster branch
+- [ ] Try @spawn over each sub-population.
+Do random sort, compute mutation for each, then replace 10% oldest.
+- [ ] Performance: try inling things?
+- [ ] Try defining a binary tree as an array, rather than a linked list.
+See https://stackoverflow.com/a/6384714/2689923

 - [ ] Can we cache calculations, or does the compiler do that?
 E.g., I should only have to run exp(x0) once; after that it should be read from memory.
-    - Maybe I could store the result of calculations in a tree (or an index to a massive array that does this).
-And only when something in the subtree updates, does the rest of the tree update!
-- [ ] Try Memoize.jl instead of manually caching.
-- [ ] Try threading over population.
-Do random sort, compute mutation for each, then replace 10% oldest.
-- [ ] Call function to read from csv after running
+    - Done on caching branch.
+Currently am finding that this is quiet slow (presumably because memory allocation is the main issue).
-- [ ] Add function to plot equations
+- [ ] Add GPU capability?
-- [ ] Sort this todo list by priority
-- [ ] Consider printing output sorted by score, not by complexity.
-- [ ] Performance: try inling things?
-- [ ] Multi targets (vector ops)
+     - Not sure if possible, as binary trees are the real bottleneck.
+     - Could generate on CPU, evaluate score on GPU?